Welcome back to Intentional By Grace!

 *She left her shoes in the living room again!

-3. The Danger of Selfish Thinking: Legalistically keeping check-lists (real or implied) and contract thinking are rooted in selfishness.
+When we have a heightened awareness of where our spouse is failing, we not only tend to miss their successes, but we also give ourselves an excuse to slip. - The Danger of Selfish Thinking: Legalistically keeping check-lists (real or implied) and contract thinking are rooted in selfishness.
 Our focus becomes ourselves.
 We see the long list of tasks we’ve accomplished in an effort to strengthen our marriage and compare it to the long list of failures we’ve noticed in our spouse.

 A Better Way: Focus on God and Your Spouse